By Andrew Westcott

 This potentially damaging situation needed addressing before we had a meltdown so I looked at what remedies I could dream up.
 I could have changed the circuit somewhat and incorporated separate cathode resistors of differing values to try to balance things up a bit, but this would have meant some major changes on the tag board, and I didn't really want to disturb the original circuitry.
-Another option was to produce a power supply designed to inject a negative voltage onto the grids of the output devices to set the standing current at a reasonable value and this is what I ended up doing, leaving the common bias resistor.
+Another option was to produce a power supply designed to inject a negative voltage onto the grids of the output devices to set the standing current at a reasonable value and this is what I ended up doing, shorting out the common bias resistor.
 This would change the output impedance characteristics of the amplifier, but as I never intend to use it for critical litening, it is of no practical concern - more important that it simply works when powered up.

 The power supply used a small 48v 1.5VA transformer connected to a voltage doubler which in practice gave about 170v off-load.
 This was fed to a zener diode string via a limiting resistor to regulate the output at 128 volts, this stabilised output was then fed to 2 separate potentiometer and resistor chains to enable me to tap off an adjustable negative voltage of between roughly -50 volts and -115 volts relative to chassis, which was then injected into the grids via high value resistors.
 The entire supply is fairly small and was constructed on an offcut of circuit board which was mounted to the chassis using two pre-existing holes, so required no modifications at all, apart from soldering the grid bias wires in place.
 The device can be seen in the photo here, fitted to the side of the chassis behind the two large electrolytic capacitors, the two potentiometers for setting the bias voltage being visible.